wissol/eo/lexicon.md

 * eli: stoat
 * elok: to trade
 * eo: words, language
-* eoje: blessing, magic word
+* eoxe: blessing, magic word
-* eojek: to bless
+* eoxek: to bless
 * eok: to speak, to talk, to communicate
 * eop: mouth
 * eopak: to tell a story